raspberrypilearning/c3-wolfram-facial-recognition/en/step_1.md

 title: What you will learn
 ---

-+ Have the computer figure out the similarity between images
++ How to make your computer figure out the similarity between images
-+ Using Wolfram to take photos
++ How to use Wolfram to take photos
-+ Using buttons and `Dynamic` to create interactivity
++ How to use buttons and `Dynamic` to create interactivity

-If you have never used the Wolfram Language before, follow [this guide](https://projects.raspberrypi.org/en/projects/getting-started-with-mathematica).
-You'll need to look at Starting Mathematica and Programming in Mathematica.
-If you are using the web browser version of Wolfram, you only need to look at Programming in Mathematica.

 --- /collapse ---